What’s in a year?

 In the meantime, a dearth of cash flow stemming from the temporary closures of their brick-and-mortar spaces and a time lag in moving resources to digital pushed a number of teetering department stores (and other brands and retailers) off the Chapter 11 cliff — JCPenney, Neiman Marcus, J.Crew and New York & Co parent RTW Retailwinds among them.

-Elsewhere, social media — where cabin-fever plagued consumers turned at rate that easily eclipsed pre-pandemic screen time — was naturally becoming a critical tool for retailers looking to get ahead.
+Elsewhere, social media — where cabin-fever plagued consumers turned at a rate that easily eclipsed pre-pandemic screen time — was naturally becoming a critical tool for retailers looking to get ahead.

 According to DeBroff, the pandemic has yielded a surge in direct social media shopping that has persisted into 2021, with Facebook and Instagram leading the way.